nmeri17/suphle-docs/src/docs/v1/flows/index.md

 ##

 Flow request uses a pub sub pattern ie. Publishing to all flows containing outgoing route (same way we pick event external handlers).
 Furthermore, each write to the redis data store by a queried database result set subscribes to that topic.
 Each write to the database looks up subscriptions matching the criteria

+The default mechanism on the first container will be used When hydrating and comparing user instance during the flow request.
+The framework doesn't bother checking what mechanism was attached to the organic equivalent of the route.
+When this is not desired, you can always thwart it through the first module's `bindEntities` (I think) method

+// show example that uses requestDetails to check if request belongs to api and serves TokenStorage